Botanischer Garten Bielefeld

 The Botanischer Garten Bielefeld (4 hectares) is a municipal botanical garden located beside the southeast edge of the Teutoburger Wald at Am Kahlenberg 16, Bielefeld, North Rhine-Westphalia, Germany.
-It is open daily without charge.
+It is open daily and free of charge.

 The garden was established in 1912 on one hectare.
-It was enlarged in 1914–1915 with the installation of the alpine garden containing about 500 different plant species, and in 1925-1927 enlarged again by a further 2.5 hectares to the west for its rhododendron collection.
-By 1952 it contained about 3000 species.
+It was enlarged between 1914 and 1915 with the installation of the alpine garden, which contains about 500 different plant species.
+From 1925 to 1927, it was further expanded by an additional 2.5 hectares to the west for its rhododendron collection.
+By 1952, it contained about 3000 species.

-Today the garden contains about 2500 plant varieties.
+Today, the garden features about 2500 plant varieties.
 Its highlights include a rhododendron and azalea collection, alpine garden, medicinal and herb garden, heather garden, flora of the Buchenwald region, and a half-timbered house dating from 1823.